You Are Here:

 4. What’s the first memory you have that involved being thrilled to make art?

 5. Who is your favorite poet lately?
-Maybe share an excerpt with your readers.
-Do reflections of the themes your favorite poet touches upon in their work, ever appear in your paintings?
+Share an excerpt with your readers.
 Ask readers to leave their favorite poet in the comments.

 6. Got a crazy but true story that would make a good blog post topic?
-Savvy Painter Host, Antrese Wood’s most popular post wasn’t on art marketing.
-It was a story post.
-The first two lines were, “I punched a llama in the face today.
-I don’t feel bad about it either.”
-Get Wood’s wisdom on writing for collectors vs artists in my How Do I Write an Art Blog post.
+Savvy Painter Host, Antrese Wood’s most popular post was a story about a fight she had with a llama.

-8. So many people in your audience suffer from chronic pain or other challenging health conditions.
-If you do too and you want to talk about it, I bet many folks will identify with you.
+8. So many people in your audience suffer from challenging health conditions.
 Your readers will appreciate, not castigate you for sharing a story related to your own struggles.
-I talk about why this is so powerful in, Frida Kahlo: 7 Meaningful Tips for Artists.

 10. Tell readers about your all-time favorite museum, or museum store.

-11. Share the book you loved most as a kid, or as a young adult.
+11. Share the book you loved most as a kid.
 What in that book still rings true for you today?

-13. Choose your current favorite painting by a famous artist.
-Tell your readers why it enchants you.
+13. Choose your current favorite painting of all time.
+Tell readers why it enchants you.
 Did you see it in person?
-If so where?
-Ask readers about their favorite paintings.
+Ask readers to share their favorite painting in the comments.

-16. Do you use tea to companion you as make art?
+16. Do you use tea to companion you as you make art?
 What’s your favorite?
-Do you have a little ritual?
-I was scared to publish my post on tea because I thought it might be too frivolous but my readers really responded to it.
-People need a break from heavy stuff sometimes.
+Do you have a little tea & art ritual?

-17. If you feature any plants, flowers, or trees in your work, create blog post topics on the history or mythology of plants you love.
-Include your own paintings but also consider illustrating posts with your own simple, fun drawings to accompany planting instructions.
+17. If you feature any plants, flowers, or trees in your work, create blog post topics on their history or mythology.
+Consider illustrating posts with your own simple, fun drawings to accompany planting instructions.

-18. What do you love to cook and why?
+18. What do you love to cook?
+Why?
 Give a recipe.
 Illustrate it.
-Here’s a nice example of a heart-centered recipe post from artist Linda Shoults.
+Here’s a nice example of a heart-centered recipe post from my subscriber Linda Shoults.

-19. If you don’t cook but you enjoy eating, write about the culinary life of an artist you love.
+19. Or tell us about the culinary life of an artist you love.
 7 Lush Beach Reads About Artists To Take on Vacation lists several books that focus on the fabulous food life of great artists like Proust and Monet.

-20. If you’re a Plein air painter and you just stayed up till 3 a.m. last night reading The Hidden Life of Trees, or some other great book, tell us why you couldn’t put it down.
+20. If you’re a Plein air painter and you just stayed up till 3 a.m. last night reading The Hidden Life of Trees, tell us why you couldn’t put it down.

 Still Haven’t Found It?
-Ten Mostly Domestic-Centered Art Newsletter Topic Ideas
+Ten More Art Newsletter Topic Ideas

 21. Did you have a favorite childhood tree?
 Do you have a current favorite tree?
 Any stories there?

-24. Here’s a fun art newsletter topic.
-Do you have a favorite writer’s house or artist’s garden you’ve visited?
-Why is it inspiring to you?
-Share your own images.
-Or if you need copyright-free illustrations of gardens, museums, or anything else for your passion posts, visit 70+ Image Hacks: A Cheat Sheet for Finding Awesome Images Online For Free.
+24. If you need copyright-free illustrations of gardens, museums, or anything else for your passion posts, visit 70+ Image Hacks: A Cheat Sheet for Finding Awesome Images Online For Free.

 25. What was the most amazing wild animal you’ve ever seen?
 (Or the pet you’re most partial to.)

-27. If you are environmentally conscious, a good blog post topic might be you sharing how you recycle in the studio or how you clean your brushes to go easy on the earth.
+27. Share how you recycle in the studio or how you clean your brushes to go easy on the earth.

 28. What’s one of your favorite travel memories?
-Can you share an image you drew, maybe from a travel journa l about a special place?
-Ask your readers to share theirs in the comments.
-Or better yet set up a group for readers to share their travel journal images on your Facebook page.
+Can you share an image you drew from a travel journal about a special place?
+Ask your readers to share their travel journal images on your Facebook page.

 29. Who is a hero of yours?
-Are they a singer, scientist, human rights advocate, UFC fighter, or humble neighbor?
+Write a bit on that singer, scientist, human rights advocate, UFC fighter, or humble neighbor.

 37. What was the best idea you ever had?